bderleta/php-clickhouse/README.md

 # php-clickhouse
 Implementation of ClickHouse C++ client as a PHP 7+ extension.
 Does not cover data inserting functionality yet.

 The main goal is to achieve better performance than pure-PHP clients, by using binary protocol, and better memory management.

-It has been tested to stream millions of rows for processing, while utilizing less than 16 MB of process memory.
-It is also around 2-3x faster than streaming resultsets over
-ClickHouse's HTTP protocol.
-Any non-SELECT query may be still performed using Select/Execute calls.
+Optional weird optimizations, like returning results as indexed array instead of associative ones may be enabled using `./configure --enable-overoptimization`.
+They provide some speedup, but at the cost of losing some functionality, so by default that option is disabled.

 ## Prerequisites